RubenB1/reverse_rate_limiter/README.md

 This utility proposes an ultra-lightweight implementation of a reverse rate limiter based on a redis database.
 This implementation is simple to get started with, robust for use in production and especially suited for serverless applications.

-### As a classic rate limiter when no load balancer or gateway is present
+### As a traditional rate limiter when no load balancer or gateway is present

-A reverse rate limiter utility can also be used as a normal API rate limiter in situations where there is no load balancer or gateway are present, for example in serverless AWS lambda functions or containerized services such as Google Cloud Run.
+A reverse rate limiter utility can also be used as a normal API rate limiter in situations where no load balancer or gateway is present, for example in serverless AWS lambda functions or containerized services such as Google Cloud Run (or not easily configurable).

 In a typical API rate limiting scenario, a load balancer is used to distribute incoming requests across a pool of servers, and the rate limiter is implemented on the server side to limit the number of requests that each server can process over a given period of time.
 In this case, the rate limiter is protecting the servers from being overwhelmed by too many requests.